SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Policies)

 |Nature of Operations

 Nature of Operations.
-We collect, organize and manage various types of financial, demographic, employment, criminal history and marketing information.
+We collect, organize and manage various types of financial, demographic, employment, criminal justice data and marketing information.
 Our products and services enable businesses to make credit and service decisions, manage their portfolio risk, automate or outsource certain payroll-related, tax and human resources business processes, and develop marketing strategies concerning consumers and commercial enterprises.
 We serve customers across a wide range of industries, including the financial services, mortgage, retail, telecommunications, utilities, automotive, brokerage, healthcare and insurance industries, as well as government agencies.
 We also enable consumers to manage and protect their financial health through a portfolio of products offered directly to consumers.
-As of March 31, 2022, we operated in the following countries: Argentina, Australia, Canada, Chile, Costa Rica, Dominican Republic, Ecuador, El Salvador, Honduras, India, Ireland, Mexico, New Zealand, Paraguay, Peru, Portugal, Spain, the United Kingdom, or U.K., Uruguay and the United States of America, or U.S. We also have investments in consumer and/or commercial credit information companies through joint ventures in Cambodia, Malaysia and Singapore and have an investment in a consumer and commercial credit information company in Brazil.
-We have a joint venture in Russia that offers consumer credit services, however, we have determined as of March 31, 2022 that we expect no future economic benefit from the joint venture going forward.
+As of September 30, 2023, we operated in the following countries: Argentina, Australia, Brazil, Canada, Chile, Costa Rica, Dominican Republic, Ecuador, El Salvador, Honduras, India, Ireland, Mexico, New Zealand, Paraguay, Peru, Portugal, Spain, the United Kingdom, or U.K., Uruguay and the United States of America, or U.S. We also have investments in consumer and/or commercial credit information companies through joint ventures in Cambodia, Malaysia and Singapore.
+On August 7, 2023, we purchased the remaining interest in our equity investment in a consumer and commercial credit information company in Brazil.

 |Basis of Presentation